fetchai/agents-aea/docs/weather-skills.md

 ## Discussion

 The scope of the specific demo is to demonstrate how to create a simple AEA with the usage of the AEA framework and a database.
-The `weather_statio` AEA will read data from the database, that is populated with readings from a weather station, based on the requested dates and will deliver the data to the client upon payment.
+The `weather_station` AEA will read data from the database, that is populated with readings from a weather station, based on the requested dates and will deliver the data to the client upon payment.
 This demo does not utilize a smart contract.
 As a result, we interact with a ledger only to complete a transaction.